 The ownership of the Villa is unknown, as is the case with many private homes in the city of Pompeii.
 However, certain artifacts give tantalizing clues.
 A bronze seal found in the villa names L. Istacidius Zosimus, a freedman of the powerful Istacidii family.

 Towards the end of the tour, we congregated in the ancient Forum where the half-standing columns and structures of Pompeii’s most important political and social center stand silently against the shadowy backdrop of the volcano.
 Pompeii’s horrific end was the most interesting aspect of this ancient Roman town but by the end of this tour it was rather Pompeii’s life, it’s daily existence that became the most captivating story.

-Have you visited Pompeii?
+Have you taken the trip from Sorrento to Pompeii?
 Is Pompeii on your bucket list?